austindrenski/OpenGTAP/README.md

 OpenGTAP does not replace the standard GTAP model.
 Rather, it aims provide a modern, object-oriented tooling to encourage new developments from the open-source community.

 ## Potential areas for modernization
-Working with C# 7 and targeting the .NET Standard Framework version 2.0, OpenGTAP seeks to simplify and build upon the standard model.
+Working with C# 7 and targeting the .NET Standard Framework version 2.0, OpenGTAP seeks to simplify and build upon the standard model in the following areas:

-The OpenGTAP team suspects that the following areas may see a performance benefit from modern abstractions:
 * HAR (Header Array) files could be replaced with a modern and accessible data format.
 * Class systems could simplify the aggregation/disaggregation workflow that currently exists, making model customization simpler at the source code level.
 * Data parallelism via the PLINQ (Parallel LINQ) library may simplify the data pipeline between model instantiation and computation.